Nikhilesh-cherukuri/Datamining-project/README.md

     5. Then setup the Username,email address and password

-9.Now go to chrome and open https//:localhost:8080.
+9. Now go to chrome and open https//:localhost:8080.